-Fitness trackers that are able to work with smartphones can also tell you when you have an incoming call, let you know when you have new e-mails, texts, phone messages, or even social media posts.
-Some of them will send their own alerts to let you know you haven’t moved in awhile or to praise you for reaching some activity goal.
+Fitness activity trackers that are able to work with smartphones can also tell you when you have an incoming call, and let you know when you have new e-mails, texts, phone messages, or even social media posts.
+Some of them will send their own alerts to let you know you haven’t moved in a while or to praise you for reaching some activity goal.

 How useful are they?

 Will a fitness tracker actually help you become more fit?
 This is still an open question.
 Studies done so far have shown conflicting results.